 The Screen Block base includes 3 retainer strips — one to hold screen, one to hold plastic film and one to cover/hide the fasteners.

-The 1.5 inch base mounts to existing porch framing using 2-inch screws spaced approximately 10 inches apart (10-12 screws per 8 foot piece).
+The 1.5 inch base mounts to existing porch framing using 2-inch screws (sold separately) spaced approximately 10 inches apart (10-12 screws per 8 foot piece).

 Transform Your Porch into a Year-Round Living Space with Screen Block!

 Winterize and Extend the Use of Porch for 3+ Seasons

 If you’re looking for a simple way to enclose your screen porch when it gets cold outside, Screen Block is an ideal solution.
 This screening and enclosure system features two separate channels — one to hold your screen, the other to hold a unique vinyl film thats keep the cold air out during the winter months.

 - Low Profile System that fits into Framed Opening

 - Retainer Strips Hold Screen and/or Clear Film in Place for Seamless Appearance

 - Easy to Cut and Trim; No Mitering